 Getting To and From London

 Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and London has several airports (the three major airports being Heathrow, Gatwick and London City).
-Due to our unique circumstances (flight benefits earned from years of service with a major airline), we rarely buy airline tickets.
-That being said, when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+We start our search for the best deals on airline tickets on Skyscanner or Flight Hub.

 For low-cost city-to-city travel within Europe, we rely on buses.
 Or preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board wifi, seat-back entertainment, refreshments and a toilet.

 We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.